Camelot Unchained: C.U.B.E.

-Funding for Development
+Funding for development

 The initial funding for the development of the game came from Kickstarter, with $2,232,933 being generated at the finish of Kickstarter campaign.
 Using an additional opportunity for people to keep funding the project directly through official website, the total crowdfunded amount was $4.5 million, in an addition of Mark Jacobs himself adding $5 million more.
-In 2018 City State Entertainment has secured additional $7.5 million investment from a company called GF Capital Management & Advisors, LLC.
-In April 2020 City State Entertainment has received a federal government loan as a part of Paycheck Protection Program, with "loan amount" listed as $639,841, later the status of this loan was updated to "forgiven" with "amount forgiven" listed as $645,311.
-In February 2021 City State Entertainment has received a second federal government loan as a part of Paycheck Protection Program, with "loan amount" listed as $716,927.
-On October 20th 2022 City State Entertainment has notified the SEC about offering additional (on top of initial offering back in 2018) shares of the company for sale in exchange for $10,000,000.
+In 2018, City State Entertainment secured additional $7.5 million investment from a company called GF Capital Management & Advisors, LLC.
+In April 2020 City State Entertainment received a federal government loan as a part of Paycheck Protection Program, with "loan amount" listed as $639,841, and later the status of this loan was updated to "forgiven" with "amount forgiven" listed as $645,311.
+In February 2021 City State Entertainment received a second federal government loan as a part of Paycheck Protection Program, with "loan amount" listed as $716,927.
+In October 2022, City State Entertainment has notified the SEC about offering additional (on top of initial offering back in 2018) shares of the company for sale in exchange for $10,000,000.

-Controversy
+Ragnarok: Colossus controversy

-On January 31, 2020, Mark Jacobs made an announcement during a live stream that City State Entertainment was silently developing another game, codenamed "Ragnarok: Colossus".
+During a live stream held in January 2020 Mark Jacobs revealed that City State Entertainment was silently developing another game, codenamed Ragnarok: Colossus.
 It was based on same engine as Camelot Unchained and, according to developers, the work for Ragnarok: Colossus also benefited the development of Camelot Unchained.
 Backers reportedly expressed disappointment, as Camelot Unchained had no estimated date for release nor the next beta stage.
-Some backers requested refunds, which in some cases were delayed for over a year without developer communication, leading to speculation that the studio finances were in disarray.
+Some backers requested refunds, which in some cases are still being delayed for over three years without developer communication, leading to speculation that the studio finances were in disarray.